Table of contents

 After waiting for 25 minutes Mrs. President comes to greet you, she is holding a corporate kit to give you but it also has yet another different logo on it.
 The documents aren't in order, nor are they even well made in fact.
 Attached to this kit is her business card for Acme Corp Enterprises, which is a neon green color using the horrible comic sans font and an advertisement for her husbands window washing business on the back, doesn't even look new.
 It looks a bit worn.

 Do you see where this example is going?
-Nothing about their brand image in consistant.
-Not the colour schemes, not the expectations one gets about them, not even the business behavior!
+Nothing about their brand image in consistent.
+Not the color schemes, not the expectations one gets about them, not even the business behavior!

 Example of a good brand image